 Taxation of individuals

-Key aspects of taxation in Austria in 2024:
+Key characteristics of Austrian taxation in 2024:

 Taxes in Belgium 2024